hpcleuven/VscDocumentation/source/access/account_request.rst

 request a VSC account.
 Check below for exceptions or if the generic procedure does not work.

-Open the `VSC account management web site <\%22https://account.vscentrum.be/\%22>`__ and select your
+Open the `VSC account page`_ and select your "home" institution.
-\\"home\" institution.
 After you log in using your institution login and password, you will be asked to upload your public key.
 You will get an e-mail to confirm your application.
 After the account has been approved by the VSC, your account will be created and you will get a confirmation e-mail.

 Users from the KU Leuven and UHasselt association
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~